Understanding the Costs of Opening a Franchise Business

 Efficiencies within the Supply Chain

 There are a lot of different franchises out there, and many of them provide cost reductions on the inputs your company uses.
-The franchisor is in a better position to negotiate cheaper pricing on supplies for the whole system now that there are hundreds of sites operational.
+The franchisor is in a better position to negotiate cheaper pricing on supplies than a single business owner would be.

 This indicates that you should be able to get the items you need at a price that is far lower than what you would have paid if you had established your own independent firm.
 This can help your franchise boost margins and make a larger profit in the end, thereby driving up your own earnings.